Interpreter Pattern in Java: Building Custom Parsers for Java Applications

-The Interpreter pattern is used to define a grammatical representation for a language and provides an interpreter to deal with this grammar.
+The Interpreter design pattern is used to define a grammatical representation for a language and provides an interpreter to handle this grammar.
+This pattern is useful in scenarios where a specific set of rules or grammar needs to be interpreted and acted upon, such as in arithmetic expressions or scripting languages.

 Real-world example

 Consider a calculator application designed to interpret and calculate expressions entered by users.
-The application uses the Interpreter pattern to parse and evaluate arithmetic expressions such as "5 + 3 * 2".
-Here, the Interpreter translates each part of the expression into objects that represent numbers and operations (like addition and multiplication).
+The application uses the Interpreter pattern in Java to parse and evaluate arithmetic expressions such as "5 + 3 * 2".
+Here, the Interpreter translates each part of the expression into objects that represent numbers and operations.
 These objects follow a defined grammar that allows the application to understand and compute the result correctly based on the rules of arithmetic.
 Each element of the expression corresponds to a class in the program's structure, simplifying the parsing and evaluation process for any inputted arithmetic formula.

 In plain words